Business Torts

 Tort Law Conclusions

-- Damages – This can be damages based on loss profits or injured reputations.
+- Damages – This can be damages based on loss of profits or injured reputations.

 - Punitive Damages